EmanueleGames/EmanueleGames/README.md

 Highly-motivated computer engineer with years experience in software development seeking internship or entry-level position in the video game industry.
-My ambition is to dedicate my skills and develop new ones with the ultimate goal to design, create and improve game concepts and mechanics in a satisfactory and highly motivated way, contributing to the achievement of the general objectives of the company.
+My ambition is to dedicate my skills and learn new ones with the ultimate goal to design, develop and improve game concepts and mechanics in an efficient and satisfactory way, contributing to the achievement of the general objectives of the company.
 <!---
 EmanueleGames/EmanueleGames is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.